 TRP Toppers (Online): Yeh Rishta Kya Kehlata Hai Jumps To No. 1 Spot; Bepanah Pyaarr At 4th Spot

 The online TRP ratings for Week 32 are out.
 While Yeh Rishta Kya Kehlata Hai has jumped to the first spot, its spin-off Yeh Rishtey Hain Pyaar Ke has also seen improvement.
-Yeh Un Dinon Ki Baat Hai and Yeh Hai Mohabatein have witnessed drop.
+Yeh Un Dinon Ki Baat Hai and Yeh Hai Mohabatein have witnessed drops.
 The Kapil Sharma Show is still struggling to return to the TRP chart.

 Yeh Rishta Kya Kehlata Hai & Yeh Rishtey Hain Pyaar Ke

-Yeh Rishta Kya Kehlata Hai and its spin-off Yeh Rishtey Hain Pyaar Ke have witnessed the jump.
+Yeh Rishta Kya Kehlata Hai and its spin-off Yeh Rishtey Hain Pyaar Ke witnessed jumps.
 While the former has occupied the first spot with 33.0 points, YRHPK is at the third spot with 31.1 points.

 Kasautii Zindagii Kay & Bepanah Pyaar